Data Processing Agreement

 Liability Cap

-Each party’s aggregate liability under this DPA will not exceed the liability caps as per the Main Agreement.
+Each party’s aggregate liability under this DPA will not exceed the liability caps set out in the Main Agreement.

 Governing Law and Jurisdiction